Skip to main content

 From Prepped Meals to Bowl Preps

-Simply put, a bowl is a meal in, well, a bowl.
-But to fine-tune it a bit, bowls are comprised of several components working together in perfect harmony to create a healthy and filling meal.
-According to one of our new favorite cookbooks, Bowls! by Megan Watson, a bowl is traditionally made up of:
+According to one of our new favorite cookbooks, Bowls! by Megan Watson, a bowl meal is traditionally made up of:

 A Bowl Prepper’s Best Friend

-Remember to bring your reusable Blue Water Bento containers to fill up on crunchy, nutritious seeds, nuts or other crunchies.
-To ease check-out, use stainless steel containers like our Blue Water Bento Seal Cup Large that have tare weights etched on the bottoms.
-This way the cashier can back out the weight of the container when weighing the package-free bulk goods you’re purchasing.
+When you head to the grocery store, remember to bring your reusable Blue Water Bento containers to fill up on crunchy, nutritious seeds, nuts or other crunchies in the bulk section.
+Our containers have tare weights etched on the bottoms so bulk shopping check-out is easy because the cashier can back out the weight of the container and charge only for the foods purchased.

 Stainless Steel Bowls To Go Where You Go